dsagman/picat/readme_hakank_comments4.md

      Part = 2, R = [N*sum(parse(slice(L,Ip+1,Ip+M)))]++parse(TT)).')'
 ```

+hakank4: You can also use a member(Part,1..2) in main/0, and add Part to the parameter list of the functions.
+This is the way I tend to control different logic for the two AoC parts.

 ## Example: Dynamic Dispatch with `apply` and `call`

 While Picat doesn't have lambda expressions, it does allow for code execution based on the value of a variable.